bloko/bloko-js/README.md

 // => { name: 'John', address: { zipcode: '84275' } }
 ```

-## Store Bloko
+## Blokos Store

-Store Blokos are the next important Bloko.
+Blokos Store are the next important Bloko.
 Using these Blokos you can describe how application's global state will behave based on its actions.

 ### A brief example